Oaths, declarations and identity documents

 We will also need to be sure that the original is the original document.
 We cannot, for example, certify documents downloaded from the internet as true copies of the original as there is no way that we can tell that they are originals.
 Similarly, unless we can identify educational certificates as originals from a genuine educational establishment we will be unable to certify those.

 The charge is generally £10 per document certified.

 Sometimes documents, mainly international documents need to be notarised.
-In these circumstances we can introduce you to a Notary Public who will talk to you about the requirements.
+In these circumstances we can introduce you to a local Notary Public at another firm of solicitors who will talk to you about the requirements.